NexiusTailer/Admin-System/README.md

 If you want to see anyone in the panel with suspected players, use AddPlayerInSuspectList function to add the player to the list, and RemovePlayerFromSuspectList to remove.

 ## Functions
-If you have an accounts system, some functions below will be useful.
+If you have accounts system, some functions below will be useful.

 #### public OnPlayerBan(playerid, gaveid, bool:sban)
 ```